 Which individuals do you attribute to your success as a high jumper?

 My success will never be possible w/o the following individuals.
 First, to coach Noel Diel my high school coach who discover me.
 Then my college coach Mr. Ceceron Ceballos who enhance my skills.
 Also to the coaches of the national team that shares their knowledge, namely Coach Alex Ligtas, Coach Dario De Rosas, and likewise Coach Joseph Sy, Most of all to our Athletic Director Mam Mencie Pador of my beloved Western Institute of Technology Iloilo City, who taught me the wisdom of life.
 Thank you so much.

 When did you decide you wanted to represent the Philippines?
 Who endorsed you to the national pool/team?

 Opportunity made me decide and my performance endorse me to the National Team.

 During my graduating years in College in 1999.
 Our School team (WIT-Iloilo) participates in the annual National Open Meet of PATAFA.
 I won the High Jump Open Event.
 Beating a member of the National Team (Caluag and Sulit).
 I hit the qualifying standard of the SEA Games.
-That time, I decided to play the 1999 South East Asian Games.
+At that time, I decided to play the 1999 South East Asian Games.
 Automatically I was Included as a member of the National Team.

 What was the most memorable moment as part of the Philippine Team?

-My most memorable moment was when a broke the National High Jump record in 2005 national open.
+My most memorable moment was when I broke the National High Jump record in the 2005 national open.
 It was my major goal during my time as a national athlete.
 I believe that being one of those will take part in the history of Philippine Track and Field.

 - You were considered a late bloomer setting the national record in your late 20s?

 Yes, I am.
 It’s maybe because I am never going to rigid training during my college time.
 My priority was to finish first my Engineering course and take the board examination.

 - Do you feel you could have been better if u started high jump earlier?